 Mean score of companies in the Copper Mining industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Atalaya Mining reported significant carbon emissions, totalling approximately 24,281,371,000 kg CO2e across all scopes.
 This includes about 557,742,000 kg CO2e from Scope 1 emissions, approximately 9,684,605,000 kg CO2e from Scope 2 emissions, and around 24,281,371,000 kg CO2e from Scope 3 emissions, which encompasses various categories such as employee commute and upstream transportation.
-The company has shown a slight improvement in emissions intensity, with a reported intensity of about 410 kg CO2e per tonne of ores, slag, and ash in 2023, down from approximately 390 kg CO2e per tonne in 2024.
-However, Atalaya Mining has not set specific reduction targets or initiatives under the Science Based Targets initiative (SBTi) or other climate pledges, indicating a lack of formal commitments to reduce emissions at this time.
-Atalaya Mining's emissions data is not cascaded from any parent organization, and all reported figures are derived directly from their own disclosures.
-The company continues to operate within the mining sector, which is under increasing scrutiny for its environmental impact, particularly regarding greenhouse gas emissions.
+The company has shown a slight improvement in emissions intensity, with a reported intensity of about 410 kg CO2e per tonne for the year 2023, down from 410 kg CO2e per tonne in 2022.
+However, no specific reduction targets or climate pledges have been documented, indicating a potential area for future commitment.
+Atalaya Mining's emissions data is not cascaded from any parent organization, and the company operates independently in its climate reporting.
+The absence of disclosed reduction targets suggests that while emissions are being tracked, a structured approach to reduction may still be in development.

 Access structured emissions data, company-specific emission factors, and source documents